• Free Tours

 One of the great things to do at night in Barcelona and a fun and cultural experience to be had by all!

-MY LOCAL TIP: There are 3 different types of tickets available: Blue, Silver and Gold.
+MY LOCAL TIP:Β There are 4 different types of tickets available: Blue, Silver, Gold and Platinum.
 Blue is the cheapest but furthest from the stage.
-Gold is VIP if you are quite fussy about being closer to the action and not waiting in queues.
+Platinum is VIP if you are quite fussy about being closer to the action, having more flexibility, and not waiting in queues.

 3- Sunset Cruise